ItsKarlito/healthyleaves/README.md

 # ELEC/COEN 390 Engineering Team Design Project

 **HealthyLeaves** is consumer electronics device used to monitor the vitals of any plant.
-Using a combination of powerful hardware and software, HealthyLeaves garantees healthier and longer lasting house plants.
+Using a combination of powerful hardware and software, HealthyLeaves guarantees healthier and longer lasting house plants.

 ## Contributors
 Daniel Savin (ELEC)